 - ILO 9.
 Analyse a military electronic system - ILO 10.
-Compare, contrast and explain the trade-offs in the development and use of a

-- ILO 11.
+Compare, contrast and explain the trade-offs in the development and use of a communications or sensor system - ILO 11.
 Identify the key parameters impacting on system performance - ILO 12.
 Investigate the performance of a military EW system.